srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 ### Lower-Performing Months

-The weakest performance was observed during:
+The weaker-performing months included:

 - **February:** $65.16K revenue | 3,961 pizzas sold
 - **September:** $64.18K revenue
 - **October:** $64.03K revenue
 - **December:** $64.70K revenue

-The decline during September–December is particularly important from a business perspective because it may indicate an opportunity for targeted seasonal campaigns and demand-generation strategies.
+The lower performance during September–December highlights a potential opportunity for further investigation into seasonal demand and revenue patterns.

 > **Note:** The dataset shows the sales pattern but does not directly provide the external reasons behind these fluctuations.
 Factors such as holidays, weather, customer spending, promotions, or local events would require additional data to confirm the root cause.